 3 Things To Avoid When You Want To Slim Down

-While exercise, quality sleep and a healthy diet are the essential ways to lose weight and keep it off, some people will still be tempted to take shortcuts and try weight-loss pills.
+While exercise, quality sleep and a healthy diet are the tried and true ways to lose weight and keep it off, some people will still be tempted to take shortcuts and try weight-loss pills.
 If this is true for you or someone you care for, be sure to avoid products with these ingredients:

 - Chitosan: A derivative of chitin, a substance found in the shells of insects, crabs, lobsters and other crustaceans.
 Claimed to bind fat, chitosan may inhibit the absorption of certain nutrients essential for good health in humans.

 - Pyruvate: A naturally occurring enzyme that allegedly forces every cell in the body to work harder.
-Although it sounds promising, there is little evidence that it works.
+Although it sounds promising, there is little evidence that it works making the risks far more concerning than any benefit.

 - Ephedra (ma huang): The active chemical in ma huang is ephedrine, a stimulant that has been banned by the FDA, and can be dangerous when combined with other stimulants or included in weight loss products.